neuralwiles/stardew-mods/README.md

-# stardew-mods
-Neuralwiles' Mods for Stardew Valley
+# Neuralwiles' Stardew Mods
+* Tearrific: Adds tea processing and tea-related recipes
+* Frog Friends: Adds frogs as livestock with an optional custom building for them to live in